analuciachin/React-MyMovies/README.md

 A new browser window should automatically open displaying the app.
 If it does not, navigate to http://localhost:3000/ in your browser.

 ## Features
+1. Login to the page (username: abc / password: 123)
-1. Choose the period range of the NYT Movie Review
+2. In the *Search* tab, choose the date range of the NYT Movie Review
-2. The movies will be loaded in the *All* tab.
+3. The movies will be loaded in the *All* tab.
 After all the movies are loaded, the user can change its status to *Wish List* or *Watched*
-3. Once the movie status is watched, the user can give his/her own rate to it (from 1 to 5 stars)
+4. Once the movie is watched, the user can give his/her own rate to it (from 1 to 5 stars)

 ## Resources and Documentation
 * [create-react-app documentation](https://github.com/facebook/create-react-app)